Kentucky attorney general seeks to ban Breonna Taylor grand juror from discussing proceedings

 Asked by an investigator why the warrant’s affidavit referenced Taylor getting packages for Glover, Jaynes emphasized that he had not meant to imply that those packages were suspicious.

-Dwight Mitchell, a spokesperson for Louisville police, wrote in an email that the department’s Professional Standards Unit continues to investigate whether any officers violated the police force’s policies or procedures.
+Dwight Mitchell, a spokesperson for Louisville police, wrote in an email that the department’s professional standards unit continues to investigate whether any officers violated the police force’s policies or procedures.
 Kent Wicker, an attorney for Mattingly, declined to comment on the documents, and an attorney for Jaynes did not respond to a message.

 Grand jury recordings capture dispute over Breonna Taylor’s final moments, but not prosecutors’ recommendations

-The interviews also show that some members of Louisville police had grave concerns about the raid, which Taylor’s family and activists have criticized as poorly planned and executed.
-The Courier Journal previously reported on interviews with SWAT team members who responded to Taylor’s shooting.
+The interviews also show that some members of the Louisville police had grave concerns about the raid, which Taylor’s family and activists have criticized as poorly planned and executed.
+The Courier-Journal and WDRB previously reported on interviews with SWAT team members who responded to Taylor’s home.

 “It was just an egregious act,” Lt.
 Dale Massey, one of the SWAT team members, told police.